 Following on from this 4sight has been working alongside Renee Davies, Dean of Unitec, to develop the Living Roof Guide for Whangarei – being the first living roof guide in New Zealand.

 This guide will be launched in a few weeks and aims to showcase the multi-functional benefits and design considerations of these systems.
-Living Roof benefits include stormwater attenuation, increased biodiversity, the ability to create more public spaces providing greater connection with nature, extending the roof life, increased marketability and profitability of the buildings to name a few.
+Living Roof benefits include stormwater attenuation, increased biodiversity, the ability to create more public spaces providing a greater connection with nature, extending the roof life, increased marketability and profitability of the buildings to name a few.

-We will share the Living Roof Guide in the coming weeks, however for more information on our Urban and Landscape Design service, view our latest projects.
+We will share the Living Roof Guide in the coming weeks, however, for more information on our Urban and Landscape Design service, view our latest projects.